Water Weight Calculator

 |1 cubic meter||35,274 oz||2,204.6 lb||1,000,000 g||1,000 kg|

 The Temperature Affects the Weight of Water

-As we mentioned briefly above, temperature has an effect on the density of water, and thus its precise weight will vary with the temperature.
+As we mentioned above, temperature affects the density of water, and thus its precise weight will vary with the temperature.
 As the temperature of water rises, it expands, causing it to increase in volume slightly.

 At a molecular level, as the temperature rises, the heat of the water molecules increases, which increases their energy.
 As the energy in the molecules rises, the particles within move and vibrate more, causing them to take up more space.

-Thus, the warmer the water is, the more volume it will consume, and the lower its density will be.
-The chart below shows the density of water at various temperatures, according to the US Department of the Interior.
+Thus, the warmer the water is, the more volume it will consume and the lower its density will be.

 Density of Water at Various Temperatures